Sathvika1802/pneumonia-classification-system/README.md

 # Pneumonia Classification System

-This project is a deep learning-based web application that classifies lung CT scan images as **Normal** or **Pneumonia**.
+This project is a deep learning-based web application that classifies chest CT scan images as **Normal** or **Pneumonia**.
 The model was trained using a pretrained ResNet-18 architecture in PyTorch and integrated into a Streamlit web application for single-image prediction.

 ## Features

-- Upload a lung CT scan image
+- Upload a chest CT scan image
 - Predict whether the image is Normal or Pneumonia
 - Display prediction confidence score
 - Simple Streamlit-based user interface